 Yes.
 Assets in a will are probate assets.

 A well-drawn will can reduce estate and income taxes that may arise when someone dies.
 Estate taxes are often by far the largest cash expense an estate can have.
 There is also the possibility that Congress may increase the impact of the estate tax in the future.
 In addition, proper planning must be made for income tax advantages.
 Proper planning with a will is indispensable in taking these benefits in the tax codes.

 The drafting of a will should be done by an attorney as it involves making decisions that require professional judgment which can be obtained only by years of training, experience, and study.
 Only the practicing attorney can avoid the innumerable pitfalls and advise the course best suited for each individual situation.
 In addition, an experienced attorney will be able to coordinate the use of other skilled professionals, such as an investment adviser, actuary, insurance specialist, and tax accountant to complete a proper estate plan.
 Moreover, there is no such thing as a “simple will.”
 Even smaller estates can have complexities only foreseeable by the experienced attorney.

-LIVING WILL: Florida Statutes now provide for a written declaration by an individual specifying directions as to use of life-prolonging procedures.
+LIVING WILL: a written declaration by an individual specifying directions as to use of life-prolonging procedures.

-DESIGNATION OF HEALTH CARE SURROGATE: Florida law now allows individuals to designate a person to make health care decisions for them when the individual may not be able to do so.
+DESIGNATION OF HEALTH CARE SURROGATE: designation of a person to make health care decisions when the individual is incapacitated.
 Included in this important appointment is the power to decide when to withdraw medical procedures.